sharontherese/latin-mass-funeral/config/_default/content/Other Resources/customs.md

 For one of the most complete collections I have found on flowers associated with Mary, read Fr.
 Louis Gemminger's 1858 lectures, _Flowers of Mary_. \[4\]

+The Catholic Church prefers fresh flowers to artificial ones, but the relative enforcement of that preference will depend entirely on the church or parish.
+(I have been in weddings where fake flowers were allowed; I was not allowed to use fake flowers for my own, for example.)

 Below are a number of sources that I used to research flower histories.
 There are many more out there!

 ## Sources